bhalgat20/Team-Homies-Innovation-Challenge6/README.md

   store ids  mum-str-1, mum-str-2, kol-str-1, kol-str-2
   products [Rice,Sugar,Notebook,Sanitizer,Mask,Cold drink,Tea,Soap,Umbrella]
   date should be in valid format.
 Ex.
 2020-02-09 15:27:49.529933
+- The data set used for building the logistic model is mocked data of three logistic companies providing service in two cities ( Mumbai & Kolkata )  for an a year(2020) time frame. city : Kolkata , Mumbai logistic company : E-Kart , E-Com , E-dlvry

 ### ML Model :